 Savage and his brother, Lanny, were attempting to keep their dad's International Championship Wrestling promotion afloat when the Macho Man met Elizabeth Hulette working at a gym in Lexington, Kentucky.
 They struck up a relationship, and the telegenic young lady began appearing on camera as an announcer for ICW events.

 The ICW folded in 1984, but the professional and personal union of Savage and Elizabeth were still on the upswing.
-They married in December of that year and engaged Vince McMahon of World Wrestling Entertainment (then the World Wrestling Federation) in discussions about joining the national enterprise.
+They married in December of that year and engaged Vince McMahon of World Wrestling Entertainment in discussions about joining the national enterprise.

 Savage angled to get his wife a job as a commentator, but McMahon had other ideas.
 As such, when Macho Man made his WWE debut in June 1985, he was presented as a "free agent" who was mulling over which manager to work with... a problem soon decided when he introduced the stunning Miss Elizabeth as his selection.